Our boat guides

 Laos' most important national monument.

-a major road, it was in terrible condition.
+it was in terrible condition.
 We rode for one more hour in the dusk and early darkness, and the road did in fact improve before we pulled back to the Travel Lodge, with a great feeling of satisfaction and pleased with our accomplishment.
 After washing all the dirt and dust away, we enjoyed swopping stories over food & beers with other guests who had also just completed their trips, especially an Aussie named Brad who we'd met both at the start and half-way round, travelling in opposite directions.
 DAY 3 TOTAL - 212KM

 The following morning, we took a bus to our next stop, Savannakhet

 , and I bought a snack of pounded sticky rice with a sweet filling, all wrapped in a big leaf, which was nicer than it sounds.
 However, there was also a stall selling rats; two were already splayed across a mini barbecue, and three fresh dead ones ready for sale on the pavement nearby!
-In another example of how Laos is different to Europe, you sometimes see people on long bus journeys going to the toilet in the road, not necessarily because they can't be bothered to find a bush, but because
+In another example of how Laos is different to Europe, you sometimes see people on long bus journeys going to the toilet in the road, not necessarily because they can't be bothered to find a bush, but because there is still

 Outside the Beerlao factory, Vientiane